 Postgraduate Certificate in Nanotechnology

-The University of Oxford’s online Postgraduate Certificate in Nanotechnology is an online course aimed at professionals from a diverse range of backgrounds who wish to learn more about the foundations of nanotechnology, technological advances and the applications enabled by nanotechnology.
+The University of Oxford’s Postgraduate Certificate in Nanotechnology is aimed at professionals from a diverse range of backgrounds who wish to learn more about the foundations of nanoscience and nanotechnology, technological advances and the applications enabled by nanotechnology.
 There are opportunities to access cutting-edge research and current practice in a wide range of nanotechnology topics.

 The course provides relevant, meaningful and up-to-date learning to enhance career development that is recognised and accepted within industry.
 A modular structure allows a flexible approach to learning and each module may be taken as an individual short course.
 The tutor-led approach lends cohesion to the distance learning experience which is tailored for busy people in full-time employment who wish to minimise time away from the workplace to study.

-Applications for October 2016 are now being accepted.
-In the meantime you may be interested in applying for one of the modules from the Postgraduate Certificate in Nanotechnology as a short course.
+You may also be interested in applying for one of the modules from the Postgraduate Certificate in Nanotechnology as a short course.

 Nanotechnology is the production and application of devices and systems at the nanometre scale, which is of the order of one billionth of a meter.
 Developments in this area of technology are now coming to fruition, and increasingly impacting our daily lives.
 However, it is recognised that there is a need for more people to understand the basics about this technology.

 The course is taken part-time and online meaning that it can be taken from anywhere in the world by those seeking a solid foundation in nanotechnology, whilst having the option of working full-time.
 The course uses a blend of individual study of online learning materials, together with group work during live online tutorials, discussions and research.
 The group sessions with tutors are particularly valuable because they offer highly authentic learning and assessment opportunities.

 - Student feedback